 What is the difference between an octopus and a squid?

-Octopi (plural for octopus) have more varied body shapes, are generally smaller, have eight arms, and have rounded heads.
-Squid, on the other hand, have ten arms, have two fins on top of their heat, and a rigid backbone.
+Octopi (plural for octopus) have more varied body shapes, are generally smaller, have eight arms, a flexible backbone, and rounded heads.
+Squid, on the other hand, have ten arms, two fins on top of their heat, and a rigid backbone.

 Calamari is squid but is often confused with octopus.
 The two animals are both eaten, although squid is more common.

 Squid generally grow to be larger than octopi, between 60 centimeters to 20 meters long.
 Octopi, on the other hand, only reaches between one centimeter and nine meters long.

 What is the largest squid in the world?

 The largest squid in the world is the giant squid which can grow up to forty-three feet or thirteen meters long.

 Who is smarter…squid or octopus?